How many service account keys are stored per day as variables in the Gitlab CI configuration?

 You can find the description of each attribute in the Gitlab runner charts repository

-- Get the Gitlab registration token and install the runner:
+Get the Gitlab registration token in

 helm install -n dev app-dev-runner -f values.yaml gitlab/gitlab-runner